-Navigation is essential: let drivers build optimized routes and provide shippers with precise information about cargo’s location.
+Navigation is essential.
+Let drivers build optimized routes and provide shippers with precise information on a cargo’s location.

 - Invoice management

-Help users to create, upload, and download the needed documents right in your app.
+Help users create, upload, and download documents right in your app.

 - Request management

-Keep track of the driver’s orders and highlight them in a profile.
+Keep track of drivers’ orders and highlight them in driver profiles.

 - Search and filters